 The respondents about their detention in Croatia:

 They could not remember the exact number of Croatian officers present at the spot, but they mentioned that a high number of them were in the room where they were held.
 Reportedly, the officers were wearing dark blue uniforms.

-The primary respondent highlighted that he expressed is which to ask for asylum to the Croatian police officers.
-Nevertheless, the group was put in a white van where they spent about 4 hours traveling, until arriving close to the Serbian border.
-It was on the 14th of March around 4:30/5:00 am when each group member was ordered to go out of the van one by one.
+The primary respondent highlighted that he expressed his wish to ask for asylum to the officers he recalled to beling to the Croatian police.
+Nevertheless, the group was put in a white van in which they spent about 4 hours traveling, until arriving at some location close to the Serbian border.
+It was on 14th March around 4:30/5:00 am when each group member was ordered to go out of the van one by one.
 The respondent recalls being in a spot close to a river, near Bajakovo Border Crossing (approximate location of the spot: 45.055163, 19.101304 ).
-Four male Croatian officers wearing dark blue uniforms were described as being present at the moment.
+Four male Croatian officers wearing dark blue uniforms were described as being present at that moment.

 After the men had left the vehicle they had to hand over their mobile phones and money.
 Their phones were broken by the officers with batons.
 Immediately after, each of the group members was struck with batons by the authorities three times.
 Thereafter, the group was allowed to leave the spot, cross the border, and walk in the direction of the Serbian village Batrovci.